3 Works of Art

 You are also required to write an artist’s statement about the work that you have created.
 That statement must be well-written, and posted on your site before the first day of school.
 As you begin to think about your work this summer, consider building off of what worked well for you last year.

-Upon our return to school, your work will be photographed, and added to your blog post about your summer work.
+Upon our return to school, your work will be photographed, and added to your website.

-(It is recommended that you look to some of the top achieving students from last school year to get an idea of how they wrote their artist statements.
+(It is recommended that you look to some of the top achieving students from the past to get an idea of how they wrote their artist statements)

 Get Started Early